stfc/PSyclone/doc/user_guide/psyir.rst

   something_0
   something_1

-By default, ``new_symbol()`` created generic symbols, but often the user will want to specify a Symbol sub-class with some given parameters.
-The ``new_symbol()`` method accepts a symbol_type parameter to specify the subclass and any available argument in the subclass constructor as keyword arguments.
+By default, ``new_symbol()`` creates generic symbols, but often the user will want to specify a Symbol subclass with some given parameters.
+The ``new_symbol()`` method accepts a ``symbol_type`` parameter to specify the subclass.
+Arguments for the constructor of that subclass may be supplied as keyword arguments.
 For example, the following code:

 .. code-block:: python